aquasecurity/tracee/docs/docs/events/builtin/man/lsm/security_socket_connect.md

 The event monitors socket connections for security, diagnostics, and compliance purposes by hooking into the kernel's `security_socket_connect` function.

-This event is useful for:

-- **Network security monitoring**: Track outbound connections and detect malicious communications
-- **Connection auditing**: Monitor network connections for compliance purposes
-- **Network diagnostics**: Debug network-related issues in applications

 ## EVENT SETS

 **none**